Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 .. rubric:: Totals, Unique Items and Unique Titles

 R5 also introduces the concept of unique items and unique titles.
-The Metric_Types that begin with Total are very similar to the metrics of R4, i.e. if a given article or book or book chapter was accessed multiple times in a user session, the metric would increase by the number of times the content item was accessed (minus any adjustments for double-clicks).

 Unique_Item metrics have been introduced in R5 to help eliminate the effect different styles of user interfaces may have on usage counts.
 With R5, if a single article is accessed multiple times in a given user session, the corresponding Unique_Item metric can only increase by 1 to simply indicate that the content item was accessed in the session.
 Unique_Item metrics provide comparable usage across journal platforms by reducing the inflationary effect that occurs when an HTML full text automatically displays and the user then accesses the PDF version.

 Unique_Title metrics have been introduced in R5 to help normalize eBook metrics.
-Since eBooks can be downloaded as an entire book in a single PDF or as separate chapters, the counts for R4’s BR1 (book downloads) and BR2 (section downloads) are not comparable.
-With R5, the book’s Unique_Title metrics are only increased by 1 no matter how many (or how many times) chapters or sections were accessed in a given user session.
+Whether eBooks can be downloaded as an entire book in a single PDF or as separate chapters, the book’s Unique_Title metrics are only increased by 1 no matter how many (or how many times) chapters or sections were accessed in a given user session.
 Unique_Title metrics provide comparable eBook metrics regardless of the nature of the platform and how eBook content was delivered.

 The Unique_Title metrics MUST NOT be used for Data_Types other than Book as they are not meaningful for them.
 If a book contains both Open and Controlled sections or sections with different YOPs, the usage must be broken down by Access_Type and YOP so that the total counts are consistent between reports including and not including these columns/elements.